mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ### Part 3.
 Using Node RED to act as a gateway device

-1. The goal is to establish a connection with the Argon over BLE.
+1. The goal is to establish a connection between Node-RED and the Argon using BLE.
 Install two BLE Nodes in Node-RED with the following shell commands:
 ```
-cd ~/.node-red
+$cd ~/.node-red
-npm install node-red-contrib-generic-ble
+$npm install node-red-contrib-generic-ble
 ```

 2. Test if the two nodes were properly installed by running Node-RED from a shell: